 It’s More Than A Banana Smoothie, It’s A Thickshake Of Glory

 I love MILKSHAKES, chocolate ones, strawberries ones, vanilla ones, banana ones.
-I am a big fan of the shake, AKA the smoothie, which I prefer to call a shake, cause smoothies sound wayyyyyyy too complicated…
+I am a big fan of the shake, AKA the smoothie, which I prefer to call a shake, cause smoothies to sound wayyyyyyy too complicated…

-Banana milkshakes from a old fashion milk bar or corner store bring back many memories for the 80s teenager running down to the corner store after school with a Walkman in hand listening to Madonna’s greatest hits.
+Banana milkshakes from an old fashion milk bar or corner store bring back many memories for the 80s teenager running down to the corner store after school with a Walkman in hand listening to Madonna’s greatest hits.

 This was a milkshake people, or if you liked it thicker, more ice cream was added and we called it a thickshake – like thick and delicious yellow fake smelling banana glory!
 Ahhhhhh, the old days of milkshakes made using a mixer with a stainless steel cup, a scoop of ice cream and a mixture consisting of milk, flavoring thickener filled with an agent loaded with a bright yellow colour syrup that looks like the midday sun.